Guillaume-FAURE/testRandomCoffee/README.md

 ```
 ### 5. Write a query to delete duplicate rows from a table.
 To delete duplicate rows from a table we can use the keyword PARTITION BY, a CTE (Common Table Expression).
-Example: We have a database of persons with characteristic name, surname, email.
+Example: We have a database of persons with characteristic name, surname, city.
 ```sql
 WITH count_duplicate AS
 (SELECT *, ROW_NUMBER() OVER (